-By using the Tree of Life as a base, the students will have explored the areas or Traditional art, language and faith systems and will have explored their own faith journey through a different lens.
-The Tree of Life can be displayed throughout the year to incorporate Aboriginal and Torres Strait Islander culture in various celebrations and events.
-Examples could be Christmas, Sorry Day, Reconciliation week or NAIDOC.
+ne areas or Traditional art, language and faith systems and will have explored their own faith journey through a to incorporate Aboriginal and Torres Strait Islander culture in various celebrations and events.
+Examples could be

 NATSICC ACKNOWLEDGEMENT PLAQUES

 The practice of inclusion forms an important part of rebuilding the relationships with Aboriginal and Torres Strait Islander Peoples and non Indigenous Australians.
 The erection of a plaque in a Parish, School or Organisation is a symbol of welcome for Aboriginal and Torres Strait Islander Peoples and an Acknowledgment that there is an understanding of Australia's past.